 If you are in the UK studying a full-time course lasting six months or more you will be entitled to access healthcare from the National Health Service (NHS).
 Most NHS service are free (for example consultations with a Doctor and emergency treatment), however you will be required to pay prescription costs and costs for any non-urgent treatment or operations you may need.

-Escape will organise anything from running in Hyde Park, squash and football, to climbing, canoeing and adventure weekends away.
+The Student's Union organises Escape, the RCA's society for everything Sport and Adventure.
+Want to get fit, find a sport, or just get out more?
+This is your escape route...Escape will organise anything from running in Hyde Park, squash and football, to climbing, canoeing and adventure weekends away.
 If you can think of a sport, Escape will try it!
 Events are publicised via College emails and the poster boards around College buildings.

 The RCA Students’ Union (SU) is here to represent, enrich and entertain.
 The SU is a hub of activity.
 We organise events that offer an opportunity for students to get to know each other and to argue, agree, debate, dance, imagine and relax with those from different courses.